 Reporting Child Abuse - Iowa

-The statute defines child abuse as any non-accidental physical injury, any mental injury, the commission of a sexual offense with or to the child, and the failure to provide food, clothing, shelter, or medical treatment to a child.
+The statute defines child abuse as any non-accidental physical injury, any mental injury, the commission of a sexual offense with or to a child, and the failure to provide food, clothing, shelter or medical treatment to a child.

 Links to the specific sections summarized above, including definitions, in an unofficial version of the Code online, are available as follows:

 For important information about the Iowa child abuse reporting laws and how to make a report, see the Iowa Department of Human Services website:

 Child Abuse Hotline:

 Please note any unofficial sources may not reflect the most current changes in Iowa law and should not be relied upon.